Adam Crosswhite: Freedom

-Aided by Marshall residents, the Crosswhites were hidden and then transported through the night to Jackson, where they boarded a train in the early morning.
+Aided by Marshall residents, the Crosswhites were hidden and transported through the night to Jackson, where they boarded a train early in the morning.
 George Ingersoll traveled with the family, ensuring that they safely boarded the train to Detroit and made it across the Detroit River to Windsor, Ontario.

 Crosswhite and his family lived in Chatham, Ontario and then in North Buxton, which was the final destination for many former enslaved people where they would be free.

 Later years

 The Crosswhite family returned to Marshall after the end of the Civil War.
 Crosswhite died on January 23, 1878 and the Crosswhites are interred at the Oakridge Cemetery in Marshall.

 Legacy

-The Crosswhite affair received national attention and pro-slavery factions called for a stricter fugitive law, which led to the enactment of the Fugitive Slave Act of 1850.
+The Crosswhite affair received national attention, and pro-slavery factions called for a stricter fugitive law, which led to the enactment of the Fugitive Slave Act of 1850.
 As a result, there was a sterner gulf between the anti-slavery and pro-slavery movements.
 George M. Fuller wrote of the significance of the act, "perhaps as much as the Kansas-Nebraska Bill, aroused the North to resistance, brought together the anti-slavery Democrats, Whigs, Free-Soilers, into a new party, the Republican party, and that initiated the train of circumstances which led to the triumph of that party in 1860 and the preservation of the Union after four years of war."